Understanding Event Meshes and Mesh Manager

 - External DMR links take care of propagating events between DMR clusters, while internal links within the DMR cluster take care of propagating messages between the nodes.
 For more information, see DMR Subscription Propagation and Data Forwarding.

 After an event mesh is created, it takes care of routing events from publishing applications (publishers) to subscribing applications (consumers) connected to other event broker services in each of the DMR clusters.
 Whenever a publishing application sends events (or data) to an event broker service, the subscribing applications receive the events based on the matching subscriptions as long as the publishing and subscribing applications are connected to any event broker service on the same event mesh - in other words, they don't need to be the same event broker service.
 Furthermore, only events (or topics) that are subscribed to are sent to other nodes in the event mesh.

-Just to solidify the understanding more, here's an example.
-In the following illustration, we have four event broker services, where each is in it's own DMR cluster - or a one node DMR cluster.
+In the following illustration, we have four event broker services, where each is in its own DMR cluster - or a one node DMR cluster.
 For simplicity, we'll refer to the event broker service names.
 The single node in the cluster also acts as the gateway node to connect to other DMR clusters.
-In the example below, the event mesh is a mix of cloud providers including an on-premises Kubernetes deployment and configured a full-mesh.
+In the example below, the event mesh is a mix of cloud providers including an on-premises Kubernetes deployment and it is configured as a full-mesh.

 The event mesh supports the following event- driven architecture:

 - Subscriber A is subscribed to events from Publisher C and Publisher E and connected to My-Second-Service.

 - Because Publisher C is connected to the same event broker service as Subscriber A, events are automatically available to Subscriber A.

 - Because Subscriber A is only connected to My-Second-Service, the event mesh ensures that events from Publisher E are propagated to My-First-Service.